 The SNAP program, formerly known as the Food Stamp program, provides food purchasing assistance for low- and no-income people living in the U.S. It is a federal aid program, administered by the U.S. Department of Agriculture, under the Food and Nutrition Service (FNS) Administration.

-At the Sweetwater Sunday Market $10 in SNAP dollars buys you up to $20 in Florida-grown Produce at the Sweetwater produce stand and other participating vendor booths where Florida-grown vegetables and fruits are sold.
-This “double incentive” program, called “Fresh Access Bucks” (FAB) is a program initiated but the Florida Organic Growers Association (FOG) who received a Specialty Crop Block Grant to increase sales of Florida grown fruits and vegetables to Florida consumers.
+At the Sweetwater Sunday Market $20 in SNAP dollars buys you up to $40 in Florida-grown Produce at the Sweetwater produce stand and other participating vendor booths where Florida-grown vegetables and fruits are sold.
+This “double incentive” program, called “Fresh Access Bucks” (FAB) is a program initiated by Feeding Florida, who received a Specialty Crop Block Grant to increase sales of Florida grown fruits and vegetables to Florida consumers.

 We hope that by offering SNAP and FAB benefits at our Sunday Market, we can increase access to and consumption of the healthy, organic and locally-grown produce for our surrounding community.